mbroz/cryptsetup/README.md

 Download
 --------
-All release tarballs and release notes are hosted on [kernel.org](https://www.kernel.org/pub/linux/utils/cryptsetup/).
+Release notes and tarballs are available at [kernel.org](https://www.kernel.org/pub/linux/utils/cryptsetup/).

 **The latest stable cryptsetup release version is 2.6.1**